Christie Pits: Dominico Field

 There are three baseball fields at the Pits.
 The large and main venue is in the northeast corner of the park.
 The field has limited seating capacity with bench seats along the first and third bases with most spectators sitting along the grass hills.
 A wood broadcast booth is located at the top of the northeast corner.
 There are no change rooms at this field; players change in the washrooms near the concession stand beyond centre field.
-The park hosts the Toronto Maple Leafs of Intercounty Baseball, the High Park Juniors of the Toronto Baseball Association, and local high school games.
+The park hosts the Toronto Maple Leafs of the Canadian Baseball League, the High Park Juniors of the Toronto Baseball Association, and local high school games.
 A smaller baseball diamond is located next to the washroom facilities.

 On February 2, 2010, it was announced that the main ballpark at Christie Pits would be named "Dominico Field" in honor of longtime owners of the IBL Maple Leafs; Jack and Lynne Dominico.
 There was a ceremony during a Maple Leafs home game May 9, 2010 to make it official.